alexwsamuels/accelerometry/README.md

 Tidies the Human Activity Recognition Using Smartphones Dataset

 ## Files
 - *run_analysis.R* contains code to clean accelerometry data collected in UCI HAR Dataset (limited to mean and standard deviation measurements)
 - *tidy_accelerometry_data.Rdata* contains the consolidated and cleaned dataset (the output of run_analysis.R)
 - *UCI HAR Dataset (folder)* contains original data, codebook, and other files
 - *average_accelerometry_data.Rdata* (present after running run_analysis.R) contains average values of each variable in the UCI HAR Dataset, grouped by subject and by activity

-## Data Collection
+## run_analysis methodology
-The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
-Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
-Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
-The experiments have been video-recorded to label the data manually.
-The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

-The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
-The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
-The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
-From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
-See 'features_info.txt' for more details.

-All variables are normalized and bounded within \[-1, 1\]
+Reads in files from UCI HAR Dataset
+- *X_test* is the full dataset from the test group of volunteers.
+It contains 2947 observations of all 564 variables
+- *X_train* is the full datasetfrom the training group of volunteers.
+It contains 7352 observations of all 564 variables
+- *features* contains the variable names; **run_analysis** combines the index with the variable name to eliminate duplicates
+- *subject_test* is the list of subjects from the test group of volunteers
+- *subject_train* is the list of subjects from the training group of volunteers
+- *activity_test* is the list of activities from the test group of volunteers
+- *activity_train* is the list of activities from the training group of volunteers

+Sets the names of the columns of *X_test* and *X_train* to be the names of the variables
+Adds the lists of subjects and activities to *X_test* and *X_train* respectively Merges the two datasets into an intermediate dataset: *merged_data*

+Creates a new dataset, *accelerometry*, containing the subject list, activity list, origin dataset, and the measurements on mean and standard deviation for each variable
+Groups the new dataset by subject id number and then by activity, then arranges the rows by those groups

+Converts activity numbers to the name of the activity (*walking, walking_upstairs, walking_downstairs, sitting, standing,* and *laying*) by reading in *activity_labels* from the UCI HAR Dataset.
+(The labels are in upper case, so they are shifted to lower case)

+Changes the UCI-provided variable names into more readable alternatives using regular expressions

+Creates a new file if one does not exist, then saves *accelerometry* into it

+### dataset of averages
+Summarizes *accelerometry* by calculating the mean of each group, creating a new dataset: *averages*
+- Data are groubed by subject id, then activity name
+- Calculates the mean for each variable individually
+Replaces column names with the names for *accelerometry*

+Creates a new file if one does not exist, then saves *averages* into it